EEXstnce/VAI/README.md

 ## Usage

 1. Clone the repository and navigate to its directory.
-2. Install the required dependencies using pip install -r requirements.txt.
+2. Install the required dependencies using pip install -r requirements.txt
 3. Create a .env file in the project directory and set the OPENAI_API_KEY environment variable to your OpenAI API key.
 4. Run python main.py and enter a product when prompted.
 5. The program will output generated prompts for the company name, slogan, and marketing strategy based on the product input.